Get all the latest content delivered right to you.

 The standard coverage does not include ATM withdrawals and debit card transactions.
 This is where ODP comes in.
 You can sign up for this extra protection and your debit card will not be denied at an ATM or during a purchase, regardless of the money in your account.
 The $27 fee per item applies to this as well.
 Both forms of protection have a $1,000 limit.
 All overdrafts are paid at DECU’s discretion, so it’s important to note that a payment is not always guaranteed.

 There are other ways to avoid overdrawing your account and/or paying a fee for doing so.
 We hate fees as much as you do, so our goal is to offer a solution that’s just right for you.
 If ODP doesn’t sound like it’s for you, but you’re still concerned about possible overdrafts, check out our Personal Line of Credit.
-Or, you can always stop in and chat with a Financial Service Representative to find the right product for your needs.
+Or, you can always stop in and chat with a Member Advocate to find the right product for your needs.